-Pathways/Alpha Pathways is the diocesan adult faith formation program.
+Pathways is the diocesan adult faith formation program.
 It is a series of 12 sessions, three workshops and a retreat.
 Each of the 12 sessions addresses a specific topic that is presented in the form of a question.
 Participants must attend the first workshop, "Called and Gifted," prior to attending classes, and attendance is mandatory to earn the Pathways Certificate of Completion.
-Earning a Pathways Certificate of Completion will satisfy all the requirements for basic certification.
+Earning a Pathways Certificate of Completion from 2005 to now will satisfy all the requirements for basic and permanent certification.

 This equivalency will only be given to those who have earned a Pathways Certificate of Completion since 2004-05.
 A Pathways/Alpha Certificate of Completion earned prior to 2004-05 will satisfy the creed, sacraments, morality, and liturgy and prayer requirements of basic certification.
-Participants will still have to satisfy the Ecclesiology requirement to complete basic certification.
+Participants will still have to satisfy the Ecclesiology requirement to complete basic certification and will need to complete the permanent cortication.

 Catechesis of the Good Shepherd